Sharon Nachman, MD

 9. After-the-Fact Flu Treatments are Not Very Effective

 For those who do get the flu, certain treatments such as antivirals may help lessen the length of the illness in some people by only a day.
 According to the CDC, they work best when administered within two days of getting sick.
-The best approach however is vaccine, which may help you to avoid the flu completely.
+The best approach however is vaccination, which may help you to avoid the flu completely.

-10. It’s Not Too Late to Get Vaccinated
+10. It’s Important to Get Vaccinated Early

 Remember, protecting others and ourselves from the flu is an important responsibility.
 To make an appointment to have your child vaccinated at Stony Brook Children’s, call (631) 444-KIDS (5437).
 To find a flu vaccine clinic near you, contact your physician’s office or local pharmacy.